SureshCS-50/resume/README.md

 # Introduction

-I am SureshKumar, an Android, Flutter and React-native application developer with around 6+ years experience, likes building products.
-I have a passion for open source, and executing new and impactful ideas also Interested in learning application development for Other Mobile Development Platforms.
-Currently living in Chennai.
+I am SureshKumar, a Frontend application developer with around 8+ years experience, likes building products.
+I have a passion for open source, and executing new and impactful ideas.
+I am also Interested in learning application development for other development platforms.
+Currently living in Bangalore.

 If you are looking for a more "traditional resume", please [download the PDF](https://github.com/SureshCS-50/resume/blob/master/Sureshkumar_Android_Flutter_RN_Developer.pdf?raw=true).